anbhav20/M-U/README.md

 # Talk2Stranger

 A real-time anonymous chat platform that allows users to connect with strangers via text and video chat.
-This application is inspired by Omegle but built with modern technologies and enhanced features.
+This is a complete, database-free application built with modern technologies focused on real-time communication.

 ## Features